walmartlabs/shared-deps/README.md

 :subs key (which is primarily used by the lein-sub plugin), then reading each sibling module's `project.clj`.

-Be aware that your `dependencies.edn` file may also have symbol keys, and those will override any automatically generated sibling dependencies.
+Be aware that your `dependencies.edn` file may also have symbol keys (not just keywords), and those will _silently_ override any automatically generated sibling dependencies.

 ## Usage